 Hanukkah in Berlin

 The well-respected Jewish Museum in Berlin is also a great resource for finding local celebrations.
-In 2017 there will be a lighting of the Hanukkah candles in the Glass Courtyard accompanied by international musicians.
+In past years there has been a lighting of the Hanukkah candles in the Glass Courtyard accompanied by international musicians.
+Entry is free.

-If you are looking for your favorite Jewish foods, try Kädtler Bakery.
+If you are looking for your favorite Jewish foods, try Bäckerei Kädtler.
 Family-run since 1935, its goods are certified kosher.
-Pr get a perfect bagel and schmear at Fine Bagels.
-More Jewish businesses in Berlin can be found here.
+Or get a perfect bagel and schmear at Fine Bagels, Mogg, or find more restaurants on Nosher.

 Hanukkah in Frankfurt